Exove/local-docker/README.md

 your local-docker commands.

 In order to not interfere with [`/usr/bin/ld`](https://linux.die.net/man/1/ld), you may use another name besides `ld` as function name.
-However, it is quite rarely used command.
+However, it is quite rarely used a command.

 #### Update local-docker itself